Remember ‘Free Willy’? That movie makes you create a soft corner for whales in your heart. But whales aren’t as cute as the movie portrays them.

 Species

-Whales are torpedo-shaped marine mammals that can have a size of 2.6 meters to 34 meters.
-These mammals can weigh around 135 kg to 190 metric tons (190000 kg!).
+Whales are torpedo-shaped marine mammals that can be 2.6 to 34 meters long.
+These mammals can weigh around 135 kg to 190 metric tons (190000 kilograms!).

 They have inflexible necks, flippers instead of limbs, and a large tail fin.